AdrianRibao/elm-derberos-date/README.md

 # elm-derberos-date

+The latest elm 0.19 version introduced some [important changes](https://github.com/elm/compiler/blob/master/upgrade-docs/0.19.md) in the [Time API](https://package.elm-lang.org/packages/elm/time/latest/).
+This new API uses the [Posix time](https://en.wikipedia.org/wiki/Unix_time) as an internal representation of the time.

-This library provide some functions to work with the new Time api.
-It uses the posix time as a base for all the calculations.
+The functions provided in this library use the raw serialized time for the calculations.

-It is based on the wonderful paper from Howard Hinnant http://howardhinnant.github.io/date_algorithms.html.
+It is based on the wonderful paper from Howard Hinnant ([chrono-Compatible Low-Level Date Algorithms](http://howardhinnant.github.io/date_algorithms.html)).

 Inspired also by [Elm date extra](https://package.elm-lang.org/packages/rluiten/elm-date-extra/9.4.)